-2.1.2 Guidelines for the Practical Portion of the Fight Certification Tests a.
-At the Basic and Intermediate Levels, all fights must be choreographed entirely by an AFDC Instructor.
+2.1.3 Guidelines for the Practical Portion of the Fight Certification Tests

 General Guidelines:

 Students will be judged individually on their performance ability within the set routines.
 Said routines are to be choreographed by the AFDC Certified Instructor in charge.